Patterns In Writing I: Introduction

 Here’s an excerpt from a Wired article I used as inspiration:

 …consider these cultural and technological high points of the last century: Piet Mondrian helped usher in modernism by limiting himself to 90-degree angles and primary colors.
-Miles Davis conceived Kind of Blue without the use of a single chord.
-More recently, the very iPhone on which you listen to Davis’ landmark album is a one-buttoned example of restraint in pursuit of an ideal…
+Miles Davis conceived Kind of Blue (a modal jazz masterpiece) without using the complex chord changes that were popular in jazz.
+More recently, the very iPhone on which you listen to Davis’ landmark album is a one-buttoned example of restraint in pursuit of an ideal… From Wired.com

 I begin by brainstorming as many examples as possible from multiple disciplines.
 The Wired article is a great starting place, but my own experiences and my students’ lives will be the most useful resource.